Santorini

 Five white suites suspended above the caldera, no reception or lobby: we ring, we enter, we stay.

-Aspaki by Art Maisons occupies five troglodyte suites on the cliffside, at the end of the pedestrian path in Oia.
-We reach them via staircases carved into the stone, no porter, no lobby.
-The spaces are dug into the tuff: white vaults, polished concrete floors, minimalist furniture in driftwood and linen.
-Each suite comes with a private infinity pool (4 to 6 m²) facing due west, towards the cruise ships gliding to Fira.
+Aspaki by Art Maisons occupies five troglodyte suites on the cliffside, at the end of Oia's pedestrian path.
+We reach it via staircases carved into the stone, no porter, no lobby.
+The volumes are hewn into the tuff: white vaults, polished cement floors, minimalist furniture in driftwood and linen.
+Each suite has a private infinity pool (4 to 6 m²) facing due west, towards the cruise liners gliding to Fira.
 Silence is absolute after 10pm, when the tourists head back down to Ammoudi.
 From 997 € a night, breakfast delivered in a wicker basket to the terrace at the requested time ✨

 What makes this hotel unique

-• Only 5 suites, often fully booked 4 months ahead for June-September
+• Just 5 suites, often fully booked 4 months ahead for June-September

-• Private pools carved into the caldera, 1.20 m deep, heated seawater
+• Private pools excavated into the caldera, 1.20 m deep, heated seawater

-• Greek breakfast delivered in a basket: thyme honey yoghurt, loukoumades, frappé coffee
+• Greek breakfast delivered in a basket: yogurt with thyme honey, loukoumades, frappé coffee

 • Private shuttle from Santorini airport (20 min), included in the rate

-• No on-site dining, but Oia has 12 tables within 300 m
+• No on-site dining, but Oia has 12 restaurants within 300 m

 Canaves Epitome - Small Luxury Hotels of the World